Tips for Staying Warm when Winter Camping

 A couple of structural issues bear mentioning as well.
 First, dress in layers.
 This allows you to shed layers as you warm and add them back as you chill.
 Also, remember that a very large percentage of your body heat is lost through your head.
 A cap in cold weather is a must.
 On the other end of things, good footwear is critical as well.
 Waterproof and insulated boots are great.
 Coupled with wool or synthetic socks, you should be in good shape.

 When sleeping in your tent, a good sleeping bag is critical when Winter camping.
 Couple this with a good pad between you and your sleeping bag and the ground.
 This sleeping pad is vital.
 Even if you do not care about comfort, the heat transfer between you and the ground without the pad will cause rapid body heat loss.
-I like a mummy bag where is can cinch the top closed.
+I like a mummy bag where I can cinch the top closed.
 This crates a situation where the bag keeps in not only my body heat but my breathing also helps with warmth.
 Take the time and make the effort to get your bag zipped properly and if equipped with a drawstring, that you draw the hood tight.

 When it comes to your tent, depending on where you live, you may or may not be able to get by with a three season tent.
-We use 3-season solo tents (individual tents) during the Winter.
+We use 3-season solo tents (individual tents) during the winter.
 With the fly attached, not much heat escapes, and with such a small area to heat, our body heat has to do less work to warm the tent area.
 For more extreme climates (we are in the Midwest), a more expensive four season tent will be a real plus or even a necessity.
 These 4-season tents can be bought realistically at the low end for around $200 all the way up to $1,000 or more.

 Building a campfire can bring its own challenges in Winter weather.
 If there is snow, the dampness may make it hard to ignite the fire.
 We bring fire starter sticks that can be purchased at local stores for under a dollar.
 These sticks are infused with a fuel and burn hot for quite some time.
 They are easy to start.
 With a good layer of kindling you should be able to start a fire in most conditions.
 As a back-up, I like to bring a one-burner stove.
 I can boil water or heat chili or whatever we food we have should a fire not be an option.

-Some of my favorite camping memories are from Winter trips.
-The invigorating aspect of awaking on a cold Winter morning makes me feel more alive.
+Some of my favorite camping memories are from winter trips.
+The invigorating aspect of awaking on a cold winter morning makes me feel more alive.
 At another level, this activity makes me appreciate more my warm bed at home.
-At any rate, we hope these tips are a quality starting point for your Winter camping considerations.
+At any rate, we hope these tips are a quality starting point for your winter camping considerations.